-How do you choose a language school abroad?
+How do you choose a language school abroad in 2023?
 That’s the subject of this post, the second of a mini series of two.
-The focus is on the typical full-time (or part-time) group course held “in country” for any period from, say, a week or two up to a couple of months.
+In this post, the focus is on the typical full-time (or part-time) group course held “in country” for any period from, say, a week or two up to a couple of months.
 In the first post, I weighed up whether you should even attend a group language course abroad.
 If you’re going to go for it, the considerations below will help you evaluate all the choices out there.
 A lot of the points are also relevant if you’ve decided to book one-one-one, in-person tuition at a a language school.

 It’s worth taking a magnifying glass to the school and course you’re thinking of signing up for.
 You’re going to be investing quite a bit of money and time.
 The disappointment will be high if you end up feeling both could have been better spent interacting with your target language and country by different means.